RogerNogue/ZorkRoger/README.md

 # ZorkRoger
+The game is inspired on the game Zork.

+Authors: Roger Nogué Ballbé.

+github repo:

 Decisions taken:

 - Instead of implementing the parser right into the class World I decided to have a static class